 Toll-free: 1-866-VOX-ASCS (1-866-869-2727)

 While some women know right away what they will do, others aren't so sure.
 Some decide the best decision is to discontinue their pregnancy.
-Health Care Practitioners at Student Wellness Cetnre will confirm your pregnancy and offer you counselling.
-Student Wellness Centre staff can perform medical abortions and will refer you to another clinic for a surgical abortion.
+Student Wellness Health Care practitioners can confirm your pregnancy and will discuss your options.
+We can also refer you to our counsellors .
+Student Wellness staff can refer you to another clinic that provides medical and surgical abortions.

 The Saskatoon Community Clinic supports women's rights to reproductive choice and provides quality care in a supportive, safe and confidential atmosphere.
 No referral is needed.
 To make an appointment, call 306 652-0300 Monday to Friday from 8:30 am to 5:00 pm.